 Joint award to: Russell Meller, University of Arkansas and Benoit Montreuil, Laval University

 State of the Distribution Workforce and What it Means to the Material Handling Industry

 Joint award to: Bryan Edwards, Oklahoma State University and Kevin Gue, Auburn University

 Developing and Adapting Lean Tools & Techniques to Build New Curriculum/Training Program in Warehousing and Logistics

 Yavuz Bozer , University of Michigan

 Caroline Sommerich and Stephen Lavender, Ohio State University

-For questions regarding the program, please contact the MHI Vice President of Educational & Technical Services, and CICMHE Managing Director, (Mike Ogle.
+For questions regarding the program, please contact the MHI VP of Education and Professional Development, and CICMHE Managing Director, (Daniel Stanton.

 CICMHE developed the bi-annual Outstanding Material Handling Logistics Content Award to recognize outstanding material handling related content created in the two immediately preceding calendar years.
 The competition is open to any organization or individual that has created content deemed to make a strong contribution to the materials handling and logistics industry.